The benefits of using written terms and conditions

 As well as thinking about the legal protections to be gained from having written terms and conditions, you should also think practically about what your customers will and won’t expect based on your market area and previous dealings – if your terms are too one-sided then your customers may not agree to them.

 The above only covers a small amount of the details that should be considered where you are thinking of using a written set of terms and conditions.
-If you would like to discuss this blog in more detail, please contact Krishen Patel.

 Please note the contents of this blog are given for information only and must not be relied upon.
 Legal advice should always be sought in relation to specific circumstances.